-CCA developed the M&E Framework collaboratively, based on both internal and external consultation, beginning in the fall of 2018.
-Internally, CCA reviewed past ways it defined and tracked its work.
+The Alliance developed the M&E Framework collaboratively, based on both internal and external consultation, beginning in the fall of 2018.
+Internally, the Alliance reviewed past ways it defined and tracked its work.
 This review included internal discussion about the tracking approach with each programmatic team.
-Externally, CCA consulted with key partners-Energising Development (EnDev), World Health Organization, World Bank Group, Climate and Clean Air Coalition, among others and undertook desk research to understand other approaches to monitoring and learning in the sector and in adjacent sectors.
-These consultations resulted in significant learning about the places of convergence and divergence related to key sector terms, as well as the ways in which various organizational approaches require different forms of M&E. CCA also conducted desk research about both M&E frameworks and general approaches to tracking and monitoring.
+Externally, the Alliance consulted with key partners-Energising Development (EnDev), World Health Organization, World Bank Group, Climate and Clean Air Coalition, among others-and undertook desk research to understand other approaches to monitoring and learning in the sector and in adjacent sectors.
+These consultations resulted in significant learning about the places of convergence and divergence related to key sector terms, as well as the ways in which various organizational approaches require different forms of M&E. The Alliance also conducted desk research about both M&E frameworks and general approaches to tracking and monitoring.
 This formative research highlighted the need for sector-level M&E. More details about the Sector Strategy are listed in Section 5.3.

-CCA began developing its M&E Framework in earnest in early 2019, beginning with developing CCA's Theory of Change.
-Using the Theory of Change as a reference, CCA developed standard indicators, revising existing indicators and adding new ones where needed.
+The Alliance began developing its M&E Framework in earnest in early 2019, beginning with developing the Clean Cooking Alliance Theory of Change.
+Using the Theory of Change as a reference, the Alliance developed standard indicators, revising existing indicators and adding new ones where needed.
 It determined the standard indicators by using the following criteria:

-- 1. Measurable.
+- Measurable.
 Selected indicators must clearly represent countable concepts and are traditionally measured by using a number or percent. - 2.
 Informative.
-Selected indicators must provide valuable information and be worth the resources required for reporting, avoiding indicators that are overly burdensome to collect and that provide little value. - 3.
-Important.
-Selected indicators also must measure elements of CCA work that are important and central to its approach, not smaller components of that work.
+Selected indicators must provide valuable information and be worth the resources required for reporting, avoiding indicators that are overly burdensome to collect and that provide little value. - Important.
+Selected indicators also must measure elements of Alliance work that are important and central to its approach, not smaller components of that work

-The ultimate list of standard indicators provides measurement across all levels of the current CCA Theory of Change.
+The ultimate list of standard indicators provide measurement across all levels of the current Alliance Theory of Change.
 For more details about the Theory of Change, see Section 4 (and Appendix A).
-Standard indicators include measurement of each of CCA's pillars, access to clean cooking-which is the sector's ultimate goal-and finally, the impact-level co-benefits of clean cooking.
+Standard indicators include measurement of each of the Alliance's pillars, access to clean cooking-which is the sector's ultimate goal-and finally, the impact-level co-benefits of clean cooking.
 For further elaboration, see the indicator methodology reference sheets in Appendix C.